alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-15-reconciliation-four-madhabs.md

 lang: en
 category: [madhabs]
 note: true
-excerpt: "A Muslim is not required to combine between the ways followed by the four Madhabs (Schools of Jurisprudence) in his deeds."
+summary: "A Muslim is not required to combine between the ways followed by the four Madhabs (Schools of Jurisprudence) in his deeds."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz